veshboo/redisrwlock/README.md

 ## usages

-* Please consult test_redisrwlock.py
+* Please consult test_redisrwlock.py and test_redisrwlock_connection.py
-* Before running test, redis-server should be running first

 ## TODOs

 * High availability
-* FIXME: Oops, need to receive redis server connection for multi-node operation.
-I have tested on a local laptop so far.
+* FIXME: After deadlock detect, remove wait graph record related.
+But other locks already owned are expected to be unlocked by user.